ytiurin/particleswarm/README.md

   swarm.next()
 }, 16);
 ```

-## Definition
-Particle swarm is an optimization method that iteratively improves a candidate solution with regard to a given measure of quality.
-Check the Wikipedia [page](https://en.wikipedia.org/wiki/Particle_swarm_optimization) for algorithm description.

 ## GPU acceleration
 Animated elements are transformed using CSS `translate3d`/`rotate3d` properties, which is GPU accelerated in majority of modern browsers.